 He buzzes off.
 Asshole.

-***

 We still have coin tosses in the 29th century, but it’s not a real coin and it’s not even a toss.
-It’s a 10-centimeter silver box called the Quantum Coin Randomizer.
+It’s a ten-centimeter silver box called the Quantum Coin Randomizer.
 I have no idea how it works.
 I don’t even like being near the thing.
 A techhead once famously remarked that since the coins are in many places at the same time, there’s no guarantee that at any given moment, somebody isn’t touching them and fooling with their randomness.
 I hate that.
 Who can think straight trying to wrap their brain around something like that?
 So, I try to believe that it’s still random and somebody somewhere doesn’t have their grubby mitts on my shit.